malek248/PhotoWCT/README.md

 - Pillow

 For example, you can run:
-'pip install numpy opencv-python matplotlib torch pillow'
+`pip install numpy opencv-python matplotlib torch pillow`

 **Run the Jupyter Notebook:**
-Open 'PhotoWCT_Pipeline.ipynb' in Jupyter Notebook or VSCode and run all cells.
+Open `PhotoWCT_Pipeline.ipynb` in Jupyter Notebook or VSCode and run all cells.